When not on location, what does a fashion photographer actually get up to?

 In any field these days you need to have some idea of how to market yourself.
 Be it a writer starting their own blog, a painter sharing their work on Instagram or a dog trainer sharing tips on Tik Tok (check out SouthendDogTraining he’s amazing!)
 Whatever your talent/vocation is, it will remain a hobby unless you take the time and put the energy into getting your work out there.
 I would say at least 25% of my time is spent digitally marketing myself as a photographer in London via my social media channels and website.
 For me this is a good amount of time to spend as any more and I’ll start to feel more like a salesman than a photographer!
 Keeping a harmonious balance is key.

 Social media has been an amazing tool for me.
 It’s not only inspired me and pushed me but it has also helped me to connect with people from all across the world, both personally and professionally.
 Your Instagram feed is, up to a point, an extension of your working portfolio.
 Professionally, it allows future clients to see more of your work while also giving them an insight into you as a person – which is key when deciding whether to work with someone or not.
 So I keep my feed friendly, share behind the scenes pics from my shoots plus little inspirational moments that capture me during my daily life.
-I live in Lisbon right now, so it isn’t hard to find inspiration wherever I walk!
 If you’re a lover of social media and a carefully curated morning selfie is just part of your daily routine, then planning is less vital.
 But if you’re new to the game or social media doesn’t come naturally, try and schedule your posts to ensure you have regular visibility across all the major channels.
-I’ll usually put aside half a day during the week to select/schedule/write my posts and then I’ll pepper that with pretty things I find along the way.
+I’ll usually put aside half a day during the week to select/schedule/write my posts.
 If you don’t know where to start when it comes to scheduling tools there’s a great article here comparing the best ones.

 In the good ‘ol days clients didn’t see your full Portfolio until it was presented to them in person, these days however a booker will want to browse your portfolio from the quiet solitude of their office.
 For most photographers in London this means having your website not just up to date but also looking good.
 Before I launched my site I decided that it needed to be fundamentally functional while framing my work without distraction.
 This is a fast-paced business & you normally get just seconds of attention from a client, so adding lots of crazy fonts & dazzling backgrounds will not help you, let your work do the talking & subtly match your site’s style to your medium.
 Keeping my site simple also means I can easily update it with my freshest work and re-organise when needed.
 Alongside the updating of my portfolio I also make sure to spend a good amount of time each week working on the SEO & keywords for my site.
 If my future clients are not already aware of the fabulous ‘Tory Smith Photography, the best fashion photographer in London’ they need to be able to find me!
 I’m not an SEO expert, I’m a photographer, but the area is so interesting and therefore when I’m not implementing what I already know, I’m reading up on what more I can do going forward.
 I encourage you to do the same as there is so much information out there!
 As part of my SEO schedule I regularly post on my blog (well, I will be!), it’s a vital way for me to show Google that I am actively using and updating my site & thus encouraging them to push me up the search engine charts.
 To be honest though, the blog isn’t purely for marketing because I love to do it and when I have the time it’s a real pleasure sharing what I actually get up to and my tips for budding photographers.
 In order to keep consistency I set aside time each week or month to plan my posts, this stops me from sitting down at a blank screen thinking ‘What the hell do I write about?!’.
 If you only take one thing away from any of this, it’s that planning is key!
 Plan time to plan that planning you need to plan for!